-The amended policy w ill be communicated to member ers of the Board of Management prior to the meeting of the BOM or า Parents พ vill be made aware in the next school communication that the e policy is available for viewing g on the school website.
-Date of ratification: Signed: Date:
+The amended policy will be communicated to members of the Board of Management prior to the meeting of the BOM on 11/02/2025.
+Parents will be made aware in the next school communication that the policy is available for viewing on the school website.

+Date of ratification: 11/02/2025